 What if you don’t agree with your client’s IR35 assessment?

 It’s good practice to be involved in your client’s status determination process, but there is no statutory right for a contractor to be consulted.
+HMRC has stated that businesses must take reasonable care over the status assessment and that blanket status decisions should not be made.

 Your client must establish a formal process to consider any disagreements.
 The client will receive your appeal and decide whether to uphold it or not.
 The whole process is ‘client-led’.
 Disputes must be responded to in writing by your client within 45 days of receiving notice that you disagree with an assessment.